MS Fram current position

 Shipboard dining options - Food and Drinks

-All meals take place in Fram's Imaq ("Sea") restaurant on Deck 4.
+All meals take place in Fram's Aune restaurant on Deck 4.
 Picture windows line on three sides of the 2-level room, offering sweeping ocean views.
 Breakfast and lunch are buffet-style and open-seating.
 The serving area is situated in the center of the restaurant in a square formation.
 It's seldom crowded as meals are spread out over a couple of hours.
-Some dinners are open seating self-service buffets, while others are plated meals served in one or two seatings, depending on how full the cruise ship is.
+Some dinners are open-seating self-service buffets, while others are plated meals served in four seatings, depending on how full the cruise ship is.

 Follows the complete list of ms Fram restaurants and food bars.